allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 you can see here, a perfect confusion matrix will be a diagonal line because every true label will be combined with the exact same predicted label.
 And in this case, it's horribly wrong.
 But then over time it starts getting closer and closer to this diagonal shape that we're trying to get to.
-So this is showing me that at least in this point it's learning something, it's doing something so that actually is very interesting.
+So this is showing me that at least in this point it's learning something, it's doing something, so that actually is very interesting.

 And then you have debug samples as well, which you can use to show actually whatever kind of media you need.
 So these are for example, the images that I generated that are the mel spectrogram's so that the preprocessing outputs, and you